 Incomparable vs. uncomparable

 Two or more things that can’t be compared with each other are uncomparable.
 Something that is so good that it is beyond comparison is incomparable.
-Some dictionaries don’t list uncomparable, and your spell-check may catch it, but it’s a perfectly good word.
-It fills a useful role not filled by incomparable
+Some dictionaries don’t list uncomparable, and your spell check might say it’s wrong, but it’s a perfectly good, useful word.
+It fills a role not conventionally filled by incomparable.

 Examples